MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 Today I want to spend some time thinking through what to look for when hiring a graduate software developer.
 Prior to being involved in our graduate programme I never would have thought this was an interesting question.
 As I dig more into it I'm realizing what an interesting question it is.

-## What I used to look for when interviewing software developers
+## What I used to look for in 2016

 Before I go into the evolution of graduates let me quickly go through what I used to look for when interviewing software developers.
 I'm not going to cover the whole evolution since the beginning of time of this, I'll just share a snapshot of the normal interview process we covered around 2016.